 The Clinical Specialist will function as part of the Therapeutic Residential Performance Management Initiative (TRPMI) Team to assess, develop quality improvement (QI) plans, and provide technical assistance (TA) regarding clinical treatment approaches in residential treatment.
 Additionally, the Clinical Specialist will provide input and recommendations regarding treatment interventions for individual youth.
 This staff will report to the TRPMI Team Coordinator with matrix supervision to DCFS, UIC, and/or NU as indicated.

 **Please note: Hours in the evening and weekends.
+Position is located in the Mt.
+Vernon, IL or East St. Louis, IL area.

 Assess implementation of effective program-wide trauma informed interventions for assigned therapeutic residential providers.